Chapter 9: Statements Summary and Error Checking

 names, check them for duplicates and such (see above) and assign their type.
 The canonical

-name of the variable is defined here, if it is later used with a different casing the output
+name of the variable is defined here.
+If it is later used with a different casing the output

 will always be as declared. e.g. declare Foo integer; set foo = 1;